Artificial Consciousness: Beyond Computational Power

 Introduction

 In my lectures, I always emphasize that it's not just computing power that determines the degree of intelligence.
 Intelligence is a complex phenomenon that involves not only data processing but also dynamic and contextual interactions with the environment.
-I recently came across an intriguing article that reinforces this view: "Artificial Consciousness: A Free Energy Principle Perspective," by Wanja Wiese, published in Philosophical Studies in 2024.
+Recently, I came across an intriguing article that reinforces this view: "Artificial Consciousness: A Perspective on the Principle of Free Energy", Wanja Wiese, published in Philosophical Studies in 2024.

 The Origin of the Article

-Wiese's article explores the possibility of consciousness emerging in artificial systems, analyzing this question through the Free Energy Principle (FEP), proposed by Karl Friston.
-FEP is a theory that seeks to explain how self-organizing systems, such as living organisms, maintain their internal order by interacting with the environment to minimize uncertainty.
+Wiese's article explores the possibility of consciousness emerging in artificial systems, analyzing this question through the...
+Free Energy Principle (PEL)The PEL (Project-Based Learning) theory, proposed by Karl Friston, seeks to explain how self-organizing systems, such as living organisms, maintain their internal order while interacting with the environment to minimize uncertainty.

 Simulation is not Replication

-One of the central questions raised by Wiese is: is the simple computational simulation of neural processes sufficient to generate consciousness in an AI?
-Or would something more be needed to truly replicate conscious experience?
+One of the central questions raised by Wiese is: Is simply simulating neural processes through computer systems enough to generate consciousness in an AI?
+Or would something more be needed to truly replicate the conscious experience?

 The Role of the Free Energy Principle

-According to the PEL, self-organizing systems minimize "free energy" to maintain their structure and survival.
+According to PEL, self-organizing systems minimize "free energy" to maintain their structure and survival.
 This means they are constantly adjusting their predictions and actions based on interactions with the environment.
-This dynamic creates a specific causal flow that is intrinsic to living systems.
+This dynamic creates a specific causal flow which is intrinsic to living systems.

 Causal Flow in Living Systems vs. Computers